Rahma-Iday/APT-A2/readme.txt

         - test that cents prints as 3.00 instead of 3.0 and 3.05 not 3.5  --> DONE
         - test to see if stock file is accepted with id length != 5  or name or description too long
         - test to see if capitals and lowercases are alphabeticided <- TODO make lower case 1st letter to upper case to solve issue
-        - adding item : invalid name  --> DONE addItemNameTooLong files
+        - adding item : invalid name  --> DONE addItemNameTooLongTest files
-        - adding item : invalid description --> DONE addItemDescriptionsTooLong files
+        - adding item : invalid description --> DONE addItemDescriptionsTooLongTest files
-        - adding item : invalid price
+        - adding item : invalid price --> DONE addItemInvalidPriceTest files